crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 <!-- By invalid pointer dereference we mean (1) null pointer dereference, (2) use-after-free, or (3)
 free-after-free. -->

-Pointer safety boils down to proving the safety of every access to the contents of the buffer pointed-to by `Inner`'s `self.buffer`, (1) since the other shared objects, namely `self.bottom`, `self.top`, and `self.buffer`, are just integers or pointers, and (2) accesses to thread-local storage are straightforwardly safe.
+For pointer safety, it is sufficient to prove that every access to the contents of the buffer pointed-to by `Inner`'s `self.buffer` is safe, since (1) the other shared objects, namely `self.bottom`, `self.top`, and `self.buffer`, are just integers or pointers, and (2) accesses to thread-local storage are straightforwardly safe.
 It is worth noting that while the deque is shared among the owner and its stealers, only the owner is able to call `fn push()`, `fn pop()`, and `fn resize()`, thereby modifying `self.bottom` and `self.buffer`.

 After `self.buffer` is initialized, it is modified only by the owner in `fn resize(): 'L307`.
 Since the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`,